 Hear the heart of God on the matter.
 He has instructed you to do a few things that go against your human propensities.

 Do good to them that hate you

 Pray for them that despitefully use you, and persecute you

 You will have to read these over and over again until your inner man believes it is true.
 This is an uphill battle and if you are not serious about following Christ, you will not win it.
-It goes against our very nature, that nature that we were born with that looks out for number one.
+It goes against your very nature, that nature that you were born with that looks out for number one.
 But Jesus spoke it and that makes it true.
 Why is it important to believe and practice these strange commands?
-It is important to God and God made us to be like Jesus and nothing else will do.
+It is important to God and God made you to be like Jesus and nothing else will do.